ouahabs/whatport/README.md

 ## Side Notes
 This tool serves as training for my Golang skills, this is my first ever official open source Go package, so please feel free to open an issue or a pull request for features to be added and whatnot.
+(Idea from elvi7major#5180 on Discord).